High School Bowl: Records

-Since High School Bowls inception in 1977, Houghton High School of Houghton, Michigan has taken the most championships out of every other participating high school; an incredible 10 wins out of 41 seasons.
-Second to Houghton in terms of wins is Marquette Senior High School of Marquette, Michigan with 7 secured championships.
+Since High School Bowls inception in 1977, Houghton High School of Houghton, Michigan has taken the most championships out of every other participating high school; 10 wins out of 41 seasons.
+Second to Houghton in terms of wins is Marquette Senior High School of Marquette, Michigan with 7 championships.
 Other notable participants include Gladstone High School of Gladstone, Michigan and Hancock Central High School of Hancock, Michigan, both with 4 victories.

 In recorded history, Marquette Senior High School and Houghton High School have the most second-place finishes, with 7.
 Second to Marquette Senior High School and Houghton High School is Sault Area High School of Sault Ste.
 Marie, Michigan, achieving 6 runner-up finishes.
 Marquette Senior High School holds the record for the greatest consecutive streak of victories, having won five years in a row from 1979 to 1983.
 Negaunee High School follows closely with three consecutive wins from 2010 to 2012.